-Parents can coach them on how to identify and handle negative feelings during situations to build a healthy self-regulation strategy.
+Parents can coach them on how to identify and handle negative feelings during challenging situation to build a healthy self-regulation strategy.
 Being able to handle stressful situations is a crucial coping skill.
 It is also a vital step in developing emotional resilience13.

 Final thoughts on positive self-talk for kids

-Developing a new habit to engage in positive thinking is a gradual process that takes deliberate practice.
+Developing a healthy habit of positive self-talk is a gradual process that takes deliberate practice.
 Parents play a huge role in children developing this crucial life skill.

 - 1.Winsler A, Manfra L, Diaz RM.
 “Should I let them talk?”: Private speech and task performance among preschool children with and without behavior problems.
 Early Childhood Research Quarterly.
 Published online April 2007:215-231. doi:10.1016/j.ecresq.2007.01.001